Mike Rush contemplates next role at St Helens

 Away victories at Wigan and Warrington, the two clubs immediately above them in the table, raised hopes of another end-of-season trip to Old Trafford.

-And they led their semi-final against the Wolves 14-12 at half time, only to be overwhelmed in the second half and fall to a 36-18 defeat.
+And they led their semi-final against the Wolves 14-12 at half time, only to be overwhelmed in the second half and

 Rush added: "Just to be there, involved in a semi-final against your local rivals and 40 minutes away from a Grand Final because that's all we were - it's been a blast - but I'd have rather have got there.